pereiraregis/MapAnimator/README.md

 # Map Animator V2

-A premium, web-based tool for creating, animating, and exporting high-quality cinematic map sequences.
+A web-based tool for creating, animating, and exporting high-quality cinematic map sequences.
 Built with React and designed for seamless keyframe-based animation and high-performance WebGL map rendering.

 ## Features